dialoa/dialectica-filters/sections-to-meta/README.md

 * If you don't have a heading (`# Introduction`) to separate the abstract/thanks/keywords from the rest of the text, use a [horizontal rule](#https://pandoc.org/MANUAL.html#horizontal-rules).
+  In markdown make sure you leave an empty line before a `---` rule, otherwise the text above is read as a heading.
-  In source formats whose horizontal rules are not recognized as such by Pandoc (e.g. MS Word), you can achieve the same effect by using an separate paragraph containing only `* * *`.
+  In source formats whose horizontal rules are not recognized as such by Pandoc (e.g. MS Word), you can still achieve the same effect by using an separate paragraph containing only `* * *`.
 * The `abstract`, `keywords` and `thanks` headings can be of any level.
   They will end at the next header, so your document's headers can be